+When it comes to Android Auto head units, there are quite a few options available at different price points.
+Having trouble deciding?
 To make your purchasing decision a bit easier, we have compiled a list of the best Android Auto head units you can currently get.
 Manufactured by companies like Sony, Kenwood, Pioneer, and others, they are priced between $300 and $800, so we’re sure you’ll be able to find one that fits your budget.

-Pioneer’s device supports Bluetooth connectivity as well as SiriusXM Satellite Radio and has 16 GB of storage.
+Pioneer’s device supports Bluetooth connectivity as well as SiriusXM Satellite Radio and has 16GB of storage.
 It also offers a bunch of different customization options, as it allows you to choose from five display colors, 112 key colors, and more.
-As already mentioned, the AVIC-8200NEX is quite expensive and will set you back around $800 on Amazon.
+As already mentioned, the AVIC-W8500NEX is quite expensive and will set you back around $1200 on Amazon.

 These are our picks for the best Android Auto head units that you can get right now.
 Of course, there are quite a few other great options available that might not be included in this post.
 If you think we have missed any major ones, do let us know by posting a comment down below.